-A survey carried out by Bott & Co shows that airlines are falling short in the level of customer service provided to passengers with delayed flights.
+A survey carried out by Bott and Co shows that airlines are falling short in the level of customer service provided to passengers with delayed flights.

 With delays ranging in length from 3 to 24 hours, passengers felt the airlines didn’t provide enough information about their delay, with the majority of them being left in the dark about the cause of the delay and how long the delay would be.

 - 62% of passengers said the airlines didn’t provide information about how the long delay would be.

 - 61% of passengers said the airline didn’t tell them the cause of the delay.